Everything You Need to Know About Mobile Barcoding and Data Collection for ERP

 RFgen mobile barcoding solutions provide certified or validated integration with many major ERPs, including:

-The functionality of mobile barcode software is created through mobile apps purpose-built for supply chain transactions.
+The functionality of mobile ERP software is created through mobile apps purpose-built for supply chain transactions.

 RFgen’s industry-best mobile app suites are pre-built, pre-tested and ERP-validated.
 Pre-made “Open Source” mobile supply chain apps drastically shorten implementation times and accelerate time to deployment for rapid ROI.